jessemarino/jessemarino/README.md

 ## About me

 New to the coding world and recent graduate of UCSD's Coding Bootcamp: I love challenges, problem solving, thinking outside the box, and making new ideas come to life.
-Which is why I decided to get into Web Development.
+Which is why I decided to pursue Web Development.

 Check out my portfolio [here](https://jessemarino.github.io/my-portfolio/)!